-Leadership games are a way of teaching people good leadership skills
+Leadership games are a way to plan how to teach people good leadership skills

 that will help them in their personal lives and careers.

-Some people are born with leadership qualities and others learn them throughout their life from different leadership activities.
+You might be born with leadership qualities or you might have learned them throughout your life from different leadership activities.

-Many of these activities can help develop good leadership skills in those who need to learn them completely.
+Many of these activities can help you plan and develop good leadership skills when you need to learn them completely.

-For those that need to refine their leadership qualities, these activities can build upon the skills they already possess.
+If you need to refine your leadership qualities, these activities can build upon the skills you already possess.

-When leading a group to reach a goal, there are many skills that are required besides leadership.
+When you are planning and leading a group to reach a goal, there are many skills that are required besides leadership.

 Some of the other good leadership skills that can be learned or refined from leadership games are: communication, cooperation, teamwork, listening, trust, risk-taking, decision-making, planning and problem solving.

 These leadership activities can be used for people of all ages.
-They can help someone succeed in school, their career and in life.
+They can help you succeed in school, your career and in life.

 I have listed a few games to get started.
 Many of the activities can be changed to meet different circumstances.